What Is a Life Insurance Medical Exam and Why Do Insurers Require It?

 What happens if I test positive for drugs on my life insurance exam?

 Testing positive for illegal drugs like cocaine typically results in immediate application denial.
-Marijuana use may result in higher premiums rather than denial, depending on the insurer and frequency of use, as many companies have become more lenient about cannabis in recent years.
-If you test positive for prescription medications not disclosed on your application, the insurer will request an explanation—legitimate prescriptions are acceptable, but failure to disclose them upfront can raise red flags about application honesty.
-Always be truthful about all medications and substances on your application to avoid complications that could jeopardize your coverage.
+Marijuana use may result in standard rates rather than denial with most insurers in 2026, depending on frequency and method of use.
+If you test positive for prescription medications not disclosed on your application, the insurer will request an explanation.
+Legitimate prescriptions are acceptable, but failure to disclose them upfront raises red flags about application honesty.
+Always be truthful about all medications and substances on your application.